hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 **`app.windows.signing-key`**, **`app.windows.certificate`** See [signing keys](index.md#signing).

+**`app.windows.override-icon`** Boolean.
+If an icon is already present in the EXE resources, controls whether to replace it with the icon produced by Conveyor.
+Useful when working with frameworks that use their own logo as the default EXE icon.

 ## Start on login

 **`app.windows.start-on-login`** If `true` then your app will be started automatically when users log in to Windows.